Center on Integrated Health Care and Self-Directed Recovery

 Pivot Towards Wellness Study for Young Adults

-Phase one of this study was a national web survey of young adults with mental health conditions to assess their health and disrupted transitions during the COVID-19 pandemic.
-Phase two involves longitudinal qualitative research interviews to explore how societal changes have affected life transitions in ways that influence young people's health and well-being.
-This project is a collaboration with the Transitions to Adulthood Center for Research at the University of Massachusetts Medical School.
+Phase one of this study was a national web survey of young adults with mental health conditions to assess their health and disrupted milestones during the COVID-19 pandemic.
+Phase two involved longitudinal qualitative research interviews to explore how societal changes have affected milestones in ways that influence young people's health and well-being.
+This project is a collaboration with the Transitions to Adulthood Center for Research at the UMass Chan Medical School.

 Learn more